 Results of physical, index, strength and mineralogical investigations produced results discussed as follows.
-Index property tests conducted on the lateritic soil samples gave wide of values.
-An average value of 11.15%.
-From a range of 2.03-34.24% was obtained for natural moisture content.
+Natural moisture content average value was 11.15% from a range of 2.03-34.24% was obtained.
 Specific gravity values were within 2.47-2.70 with mean value of 2.61.
-Bulk density values were within 1.76-2.09 g/cm3 with an average of 1.89g/cm3.
+Bulk density values were between 1.76-2.09 g/cm3 with an average value of 1.89g/cm3.
 Details of these test results are summarized in Table I.